alexKleider/phInfo/README.md

 ##### If using a `Raspberry Pi`

 If using a Raspberry Pi there is some set up needed for the access point and networking in general.
-These are done by commands in the pi-networking.sh and the pi-iptables.sh script.
+This is done by commands in the pi-networking.sh and the pi-iptables.sh scripts.
 There must be a reboot between the two.
 But before beginning have a look through the initial comments in pi-networking; you will probably want to edit some of the files mentioned.

         ./pi-networking.sh
         sudo shutdown -r now